DaniqueBuchner/spatial_computing_project_template/docs/a3_massing_shaping.md

     ![](../img/a3/shape/before.png)
 </center>

 However, we can see a lot of floating voxels here.
-TO remove those floating voxel, we define a stencil that check only upper and lower neighbor.
+To remove those floating voxels, we define a stencil that checks only upper and lower neighbor.

 <center>
     ![](../img/a3/shape/stencil.png)
 </center>

-If both upper and lower neighbor is empty, we remove the voxel.
+If both upper and lower neighbour is empty, we remove the voxel.
 Here gives the final envelope.

 <center>
     ![](../img/a3/shape/after.png)